 For their research, the scientists at the observatory make use of the optical telescopes of ESO (Chile) and observatories on the Canary Islands, in Spain, and Hawaii, radio telescopes and arrays, e.g., in Germany (Effelsberg), the USA (VLA), Chile (ALMA), as well as satellites such as the Hubble Space Telescope, XMM-Newton, INTEGRAL and Chandra.
 Scientists at the observatory als contribute to the development of new instruments such as eRosita and Athena.
 For data analysis, modelling, and simulations, local computing facilities as well as the computing clusters in Erlangen and Munich as well as of many institutes in the US are used.

-Today, the institute staff consists of more than 50 people, including three professors, three assistants, some Post-Docs, and many PhD, master and bachelor students, and a secretary.
-Most project-related positions are financed by Deutsche Forschungsgemeinschaft, Deutsches Zentrum für Luft- und Raumfahrt, the European Union, and the Humboldt foundation.
+Today, the institute staff consists of more than 50 people, including three professors, three assistants, some Post-Docs, and many PhD, master, and bachelor students, and administrative staff.
+The research is funded, amongst other, by Deutsche Forschungsgemeinschaft, Deutsches Zentrum für Luft- und Raumfahrt, the European Union, European Space Agency, and the Humboldt foundation.